 How is CSU Online different from in-person CSU classes and those that CSU are now doing virtual?

 CSU Online is a distance learning program, which takes the form of online classes.
 It offers online bachelor’s degrees, master’s degrees, and doctoral degrees.
 It also offers graduate certificates that allow you to take credit courses and study a concentrated area in your field of interest or professional development through noncredit and credit certificates and courses at the graduate and undergraduate level.
 The difference is the setting.
-For in-person courses (that may also be virtual or hybrid-learning during COVID), students apply to the academic college of their interest.
+For in-person courses, students apply to the academic college of their interest.

 Can I take classes at other institutions using the Employee Study Privilege?

 The Employee Study Privilege Program includes reciprocal provisions that allow you to take courses at Colorado State University Global Campus, Colorado State University Pueblo, and the University of Northern Colorado.
 Enrollment requires your agreement to fulfill financial obligations and abide by the policies of the reciprocal educational institution in which your student status is obtained.
 Program eligibility shall be defined and determined by the Employee Study Privilege Program of Colorado State University.
-Contact Human Resources for additional information at (970) 491-MyHR (6947) or you may review reciprocal program information at www.hrs.colostate.edu/benefits/study-privilege.html.
+Contact Human Resources for additional information at (970) 491-MyHR (6947) or you may review reciprocal program information on their webpage.
 Additional forms are required to gain pre-approval under the reciprocal provisions of the Employee Study Privilege Program.
-The required forms are located at: www.hrs.colostate.edu/benefits/study-privilege.html and are submitted to Human Resources.

 Submit completed application to Human Resources: